Goodwill helps people improve their lives by assisting individuals to find a job and grow their careers.

 Goodwill Industries International is committed to providing employment, education, and skill-building opportunities to people around the world.

-In addition to our 156 local organizations in the United States and Canada, Goodwill has a presence in 12 other countries.
+In addition to our more than 150 local organizations in the United States and Canada, Goodwill has a presence in 12 other countries.
 We work with partners and individuals who are dedicated to addressing poverty and unemployment for people with disabilities and other challenges to finding jobs.
 Goodwill is committed to advancing our proven model on a global scale.